-Use in hepatic impairment
+Patients with hepatic impairment

 No adjustment to the dosing regimen is needed in patients with mild hepatic impairment (Child-Pugh class A).
 A once-daily regimen is recommended in patients with moderate hepatic impairment (Child-Pugh class B) due to the increased exposure to selexipag and its active metabolite in this population.
-There is no clinical experience with UPTRAVI in patients with severe hepatic impairment (Child-Pugh class C).
-Avoid use of UPTRAVI in patients with severe hepatic impairment. (see Section 4.3 CONTRAINDICATIONS).
+There is no experience with UPTRAVI in patients with severe hepatic impairment (Child-Pugh class C).

-Use in renal impairment
+Patients with renal impairment

 In patients with severe renal impairment (estimated glomerular filtration rate <30 mL/min/1.73 m2) caution should be exercised during dose titration.
-There is no clinical experience with UPTRAVI in patients undergoing dialysis or in patients with estimated glomerular filtration rates <15 mL/min/1.73 m2.
+There is no experience with UPTRAVI in patients undergoing dialysis.